 The FEMS-Jensen Award (initiated by J.R.
 Norris).

-The FEMS-Jensen Award was established to support young microbiologists and is, named after the Danish soil microbiologist Dr Hans Laurits Jensen (1898-1977).
+The FEMS-Jensen Award was established to support early career microbiologists and is, named after the Danish soil microbiologist Dr Hans Laurits Jensen (1898-1977).
 The award was initiated through a donation by the UK-microbiologist Dr John R. Norris CBE, an Editor of Methods in Microbiology and a former FEMS Treasurer.
 Dr Jensen was the tutor of Dr Norris and many other soil microbiologists.
 He was one the 20th century foremost scientists and teachers in the field of symbiotic and non-symbiotic nitrogen fixation, soil microbiological activity, and the taxonomy of Actinomycetes, Azotobacter, mycobacteria and coryneform bacteria, as well as a pioneer in microbial degradation of pesticides.
 Dr Jensen was active in England and Australia, as well as in his native Denmark.
 More information about Dr H.L.
 Jensen and his work can be found in an article in FEMS Circular 57 authored by Dr Arne Helweg.

 The award is intended to recognise academic achievement and superior research accomplishments showing significant potential to develop an outstanding research career.
 The award honours Dr Hans Laurits Jensen for helping young scientists in establishing their scientific career.

 The award comprises a fellowship for spending at least half a year in an outstanding research laboratory chosen by the student.
 The maximum award amounts to € 10 000.